Car Insurance FAQs

 Are older cars more expensive to insure?

 There are a variety of factors that can affect the cost of your car insurance premiums.
-Along with the make, model, and condition of your vehicle (as well as your claims history), your insurer also considers your car's age when you take out a policy.
+Along with the make, model and condition of your vehicle (as well as your claims history), your insurer also considers your car's age when you take out a policy.
 If your car is older and its parts are more difficult to source, it is likely your vehicle will be more expensive to insure.

 Can I get car insurance on the same day?

-Additionally, in some circumstances and some locations, insurers may place a restriction (otherwise known as an embargo) on new policies if they deem it necessary.
-For instance, you may not have cover for storm or flood damage during a certain period of time if these events are forecasted or are happening in the area your car is in.
-These exceptional circumstances, however, are outlined on your Certificate of Insurance and/or Product Disclosure Statement (PDS).
+Additionally, in some circumstances and some locations, insurers may place a restriction (or embargo) on new policies if they deem it necessary.
+For example, you may not have cover for storm or flood damage during a certain period of time if these events are forecasted or are happening in the area your car is in.
+These exceptional circumstances, however, are outlined on your Certificate of Insurance and Product Disclosure Statement (PDS), so make sure you read this when you take out your policy.

 Can I insure a car I don’t own?